Enrollment and Entrance Requirements

 All Legal Studies/Paralegal program students are required to take at least ten semester credits or equivalent of legal specialty courses through traditional classroom instruction.

-Policy on transfer credits for Paralegal/Legal Assistant Courses:
+Policy on Transfer Credits for Legal Specialty Courses:

 General Admissions and Financial Aid Information